 Welcome to our Oppositional Defiant Disorder (ODD) topic center.
 ODD is a developmental disorder diagnosed in children who display extreme disobedient behavior.
-While all children may go through periods where they reject and rebel against their parents or caregiver’s commandments, Oppositionally Defiant Disordered children display a level of disobedience that is above and beyond anything that a normal child can produce, both in intensity and duration.
+While all children may go through periods where they reject and rebel against their parents or caregiver’s instructions, children with Oppositional Defiant Disorder display a level of disobedience that is above and beyond anything that a normal child can produce, both in intensity and duration.
 According to the Diagnostic and Statistical Manual of Mental Disorders (the clinician’s bible for diagnosing mental problems), a child must display a continuing pattern of extreme disobedience lasting for over six months before meriting a diagnosis of ODD.
 Temper tantrums, talking back to adults, failing to observe rules, provoking others, failing to take responsibility for own actions, and a high degree of irritability and general meanness are all commonly observed and acceptable signs of disobedience.

 Treatment, usually in the form of individual/child and/or family psychotherapy, is available for ODD.
 Parental or caregiver involvement in therapy for ODD is quite important.
-It is much harder to get the ODD child to improve behaviorally if the parents won’t change the way they themselves behave – with the child and with one another.
+It is much harder to get the child with ODD to improve behaviorally if the parents won’t change the way they themselves behave – with the child and with one another.
 Treatment can be important as much for what it prevents, as what it might restore.
-A significant number of ODD diagnosed children appear to get worse with time, moving into juvenile delinquency and a diagnosis of Conduct Disorder.
+A significant number of children with ODD appear to get worse with time, moving into juvenile delinquency and a diagnosis of Conduct Disorder.